evidence-surveillance/unreported_link_identidication/README.md

 * scipy==1.3.3
 * spacy==2.3.2

+We also share the [conda environment](https://github.com/evidence-surveillance/unreported_link_identidication/blob/main/unreported_link_identidication.yml) we used for this application.
+For more information of creating environment from our shared file, please visit [miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 ## How to Train
 You need to prepare:
 * A folder contains all the necesssary data.
 Details are in section Data Description.